usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/golden-create.rst

 			$ gzip image.raw

-You can now save your golden image on the NAS.
+You can now save your golden image to the location you wish.
+This path will need to be specified when you add the golden images to your UForge.

 Example of Unattend File for Windows 2008R2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~